 No, there won’t be any redundancies on Day One of FENZ.

-RURAL FIRE AUTHORITY EMPLOYEES WORKING SOLELY ON FIRE (FULL-TIME OR PART-TIME): RFA personnel working solely on rural fire duties (whether full-time or part-time) will be consulted with by their employer (Territorial Authority or Enlarged Rural Fire District) on their proposed transfer to Fire and Emergency New Zealand, and then pending the outcome of consultation, offered a role with Fire and Emergency New Zealand on equivalent terms and conditions of employment.
+RURAL FIRE AUTHORITY EMPLOYEES WORKING SOLELY ON FIRE (FULL-TIME OR PART-TIME): RFA personnel working solely on rural fire duties (whether full-time or part-time) have been consulted with by their employer (Territorial Authority or Enlarged Rural Fire District) on their proposed transfer to Fire and Emergency New Zealand, and letters of offer have been sent.

 Existing staff will continue to have existing employment rights and entitlements when they transfer to FENZ.
 This includes superannuation.